COVID-19 (Coronavirus) FAQs for Employees

 Cloth face coverings (homemade masks)

-While cloth face coverings may be an additional step you can consider, it’s important that we all continue to follow these proven prevention recommendations:
+In addition to wearing a cloth face covering or mask, it’s important that we all continue to follow these proven prevention recommendations:

 - Maintain social distancing,